Skip to Content

 1. Copy sample file to Dropbox

-Copy the sample file (customers.csv) from the assets/sample-data directory of the Dropbox connector to your Dropbox account.
+If not already present, copy the sample file (customers.csv) from the assets/sample-data directory of the Dropbox connector to your Dropbox account.

 2. Add a Dropbox Fetch File activity to an operation